soren-alexandersen/VinylStore/privacypolicy.md

-**Privacy Policy for Vinyl Collection**
+**Privacy Policy for Vinyl Sessions**

 *Last updated: November 16 2025*

-Vinyl Collection (“we”, “us”, or “our”) is a personal vinyl collection app designed to help you manage your own music library on your own devices.
+Vinyl Sessions (“we”, “us”, or “our”) is a personal Vinyl Sessions app designed to help you manage your own music library on your own devices.
 We take your privacy seriously and aim to collect and process as little personal data as possible.

 This Privacy Policy explains what information the app processes, how it is used, and what control you have.